tetsushijp/AEP-Hands-on-Labs/labs/fsi/CJA/Intro.md

 Introduction to Analysis Workspace
 ----------------
 - Creating a project
       1. Click "Projects" in the top nav.
-2. Click "Create New Projet".
+      2. Click "Create New Project".

      <kbd><img src="./images/create-project.png"/></kdb>

--- Analysis Workspace User Interface
+- Analysis Workspace User Interface
-The left side rail contains the panel menu (where new panels can be dragged to the project), the visualization menu (where visualizations can be dragged to a panel), and the components menu (where Dimensions, Metrics and Filters are found and can be dragged to the panel visualizations
+The left side rail contains the panel menu (where new panels can be dragged to the project), the visualization menu (where visualizations can be dragged to a panel), and the components menu (where Dimensions, Metrics and Filters are found and can be dragged to the panel visualizations.

-is a layout of date range, dimensions,
      <kbd><img src="./images/interface.jpg"/></kdb>

-- Date Ranges
-- Dimensions
-- Metrics
-- Filters
-- Visualizations

 Working with Filters
 ----------------